-Opening a Bank Account in New Zealand
+Opening Bank Account in Auckland

-Opening a bank account in New Zealand is easy – you can even do it online or by phone, however, you may still be required to attend the branch in person to finalize the process.
+Opening bank account in Auckland, New Zealand is easy – you can even do it online or by phone, however, you may still be required to attend the branch in person to finalize the process.

 You generally need two forms of ID to open your account, one must be photo ID and another must be proof of address (like an electricity bill) that’s no more than 90 days old.
 The process is simple, just provide your details, choose an account, choose your extras, like credit cards, debit cards, how and where you like to bank, and other such additional options.
 Then transfer in any money that you have and you’re set to go.